irfandeen/tp/docs/UserGuide.md

 `delete 3`

 ### Find an application by keyword
+Finds applications with the given keyword as a substring.

 * No flags given
 * Non-empty preamble required with search term (shown below)